-3) The total amount of energy within a stride is maximized when the forcing function performs the most positive work, given by the force-velocity integral in Equation 3.
-With a fixed thrust magnitude, this integral depends primarily on the velocity at the start and end of thrust relative to the point of maximum compression.

-4) In general, increasing the stride period tends to increase the velocity at both the start and end of activation and maximize the work input integral.
-However, as shown, increasing the stride period will eventually result in unstable behavior (as in the "Long Thrust" case) or in "Hop-settle-fire" behavior, where the system settles to equilibrium between thrust periods.
+- 3) The total amount of energy within a stride is maximized when the forcing function performs the most positive work, given by the force-velocity integral in Equation 3.
+With a fixed thrust magnitude, this integral depends primarily on the velocity at the start and end of thrust relative to the point of maximum compression. - 4) In general, increasing the stride period tends to increase the velocity at both the start and end of activation and maximize the work input integral.
+However, as shown, this may result in instability (as in the "Long Thrust" case) or in "Hop-settle-fire" behavior, where the system settles to equilibrium between thrust periods.